08 May

 familiar names

 During his introductory teleconference on Tuesday, new Mississippi Mud Monsters manager Jay Pecci said he would “lean heavily” on players with local ties in constructing his roster for 2025.
 True to his word, two of the first three players the club has signed are Mississippi prep products: former DeSoto Central High star Kyle Booker and Lake Cormorant High alum Brayland Skinner, who played on Mississippi State’s College World Series winner in 2021.
 The signings were announced on the Frontier League website.
 The Mud Monsters, who will begin their inaugural season in the independent FL on May 8 at Trustmark Park in Pearl, also have signed Ryan Cash, a four-year indy league veteran.
 Outfielder Booker, 22, who played at Tennessee and Oral Roberts (.294 career average), spent the 2024 campaign in the Frontier League, batting .203 in 27 games.
 Skinner, 25, also an outfielder, played at State in 2021-22 and then at Memphis.
-He participated in the MLB Draft League in 2023 and played in the FL last season, batting .298 with eight homers and 49 RBIs in 90 games.
+He participated in the MLB Draft League in 2023 and played in indy ball last season, batting .298 with eight homers and 49 RBIs in 90 games.
 Infielder Cash, 27, played college ball at Oklahoma State and Oral Roberts.
 He hit .250 in 81 games in the FL last season, having previously played in two other indy leagues.
 P.S.
 The Mud Monsters and Belhaven University announced Friday that the Blazers will play their home games at Trustmark Park through the 2030 season.
 BU, an NCAA Division III school, has played some home games at the Pearl ballpark the past few seasons after their long tenure at Jackson’s Smith-Wills Stadium ended.

 28 Oct